Unblock Your Writer's Block

 Outdoorsy? - Go camping, fishing, hunting, shooting.

-A Homebody? - Grab some paint and a few interesting rocks and start painting, play a favorite game, clean, redecorate.
+A Homebody? - Grab some paint and a few interesting rocks and paint, play a favorite game, clean, redecorate.

-There are options out there for everyone, and many of the hobbies listed above here can, truly, help with writer's block.
+There are options out there for everyone, and many of the hobbies listed above here can help with writer's block.

 Time To Write!!!